 Blue Earth, Minnesota

 The Golden Stripe survived the wear and tear of millions of vehicles for almost 30 years.
-But by 2006 the interstate was crumbling and had to be repaved.
-However, in recognition of the Stripe's importance, the roadway's golden shoulders were left untouched, and can still be seen today.
+But by 2006 this stretch of interstate was crumbling and had to be repaved.
+In recognition of the Stripe's importance, the roadway's golden shoulders were left untouched, and can still be seen today.
 Matching historical markers were unveiled at twin Rest Areas, adjacent to the Stripe, on either side of I-90.